jhund/filterrific/index.md

 * Shuttles filter settings from a filter UI to the controller and ActiveRecord.
 * Can be used for HTML/JS/JSON/XML response formats.

-All you have to do is to define the required ActiveRecord scopes and style your filter form and record lists.
+You only have to define the required ActiveRecord scopes and style your filter form and record lists.

 <div style="margin: 3em 0; width: 560px;" class="well">
   <blockquote style="margin-bottom: 0;">